 The Lucy Parsons Labs supports IL SB689, the Seizure and Forfeiture Reporting Act which attempts to reform the process of civil asset forfeiture in Illinois.
 While working under a framework that seeks to abolish civil asset forfeiture in general, we also recognize the need for harm reduction in these programs.
 IL SB689 would reform the process in several important places, most notably shifting the burden of proof from the defendants to the seizing agency.
-There are also strong reporting requirements for seizures which require reporting the value seized, location and whether the person had been convicted of a crime.
+There are also strong reporting requirements for seizures which require reporting the value seized, location, and whether the person had been convicted of a crime.
 This is significant as the Lucy Parsons Labs has spent over a year and a half sending FOIA requests to numerous state agencies and still has a very incomplete picture of the scale of seizures, in particular the racial demographics of seizures.
 IL SB689 would also require a criminal conviction before seized property can be forfeited over to the State.
-Lastly, SB 689 creates a general fund which all seized property would be pooled into and non-LEO groups can apply for funds to run social services programs.
+Lastly, SB689 creates a general fund into which all seized property would be pooled.
+Non–law enforcement groups would then be able to apply for funds to run social services programs.

 (2) Any State or local law enforcement agency may apply for